-- State employees, who are members of the state military forces called to state active duty by the Governor, are entitled to paid emergency leave for the time in which they are on active duty.
-This time is not limited and does not count against military leave or annual leave.
+- State employees, who are members of the state military forces called to state active duty by the Governor, are entitled to paid emergency time off for the time in which they are on active duty.
+This time is not limited and does not count against military or annual time off.

-All military leave is subject to a maximum of 15 days leave per federal fiscal year and carryover may not exceed 45 days.
-Active duty in the National Guard for an emergency as called by the Governor, or federal active duty for the purpose of providing assistance to civil authorities in a declared emergency, or for training for that purpose, is entitled to receive emergency leave for not more than 22 workdays without loss of military leave.
+All paid military time off is subject to a maximum of 15 days per federal fiscal year and carryover may not exceed 45 days.
+Active duty in the National Guard for an emergency as called by the Governor, or federal active duty for the purpose of providing assistance to civil authorities in a declared emergency, or for training for that purpose, is entitled to receive emergency time off for not more than 22 workdays without loss of military time off.

-The employee accrues annual leave and sick leave while out on military leave even if part of the month is on leave without pay.
-Annual leave and sick leave that accrues while the employee is out on leave or extended military leave is frozen, to be held for the employee until return to employment.
+The employee accrues annual time off and sick time off while on military leave.
+Annual time off and sick time that accrues while the employee is on leave is frozen, to be held for the employee until return to employment.

-After exhausting the 15 days of military leave, an employee may use previously accrued vacation leave to the extent available or be placed in a military leave without pay status, or a combination of the two, for the remainder of the active duty period.
-This leave may be used intermittently throughout the leave period.
+After exhausting the 15 days of paid military time off, an employee may use previously accrued vacation time off to the extent available or be placed in a military time off without pay status, or a combination of the two, for the remainder of the active duty period.
+This time off may be used intermittently throughout the leave period.

 The employee accrues state service credit while on extended military leave.

-After exhausting the fifteen (15) business days of paid annual military leave, eligible employees are entitled to unpaid extended military leave under the following conditions:
+After exhausting the fifteen (15) business days of paid military time off, eligible employees are entitled to unpaid extended military time off under the following conditions:

 - As members of the United States Armed Forces reserve components called to active duty during a national emergency or